Illinois Youth Center - Warrenville

 Your Legal Options

 If you were abused at IYC Warrenville, you may be entitled to compensation.
-Illinois has extended statutes of limitations for childhood sexual abuse claims, allowing survivors to pursue justice.
+Under 735 ILCS 5/13-202.2, survivors of childhood sexual abuse born on or after July 24, 1983 may generally file at any time.

 There is no cost to file a claim.
 We work on a contingency fee basis—you pay nothing unless we win your case.